 I’m honestly not sure I’ve been anywhere more expensive than this country.
 A few have come close, but I have definitely laughed out loud at more prices in Iceland than anywhere else. $20 for a crappy pre-made sandwich?
 Yeah, nah.
 Cocktails for $21?
 Hmmm, that’s gonna be a no from me, dawg.

 I think food is the real killer in Iceland, with meals from $20 onwards, generally around $30.
 But food is also the most avoidable expense with proper preparation.
 You can’t avoid expenses like transportation and accommodation of course (unless you camp in the summer) but these can also be lessened if you plan out well and don’t mind a bit of sharing with other travelers.
-Saving money in Iceland is all about sharing, splitting costs, and finding ways to finagle your way around other expenses.
+Saving money in Iceland is all about sharing, splitting costs, consider everything you need to know before you go, and finding ways to finagle your way around other expenses.
 Allow me to explain further:

 Saving Money in Numbers – on Cars, Accom, etc